-Case in point, when they’d separated, Charley and Michael’s marriage had taken over fifteen years to devolve, and that was because they were complacent in their boredom.
+Case in point, when they’d separated my parents’ marriage had taken over fifteen years to devolve, and that was because they were complacent in their boredom.
 It was hard not to think Aiden and I were on the fast track and not even married yet.
 We’d chosen six months from the day of our arrival for the occasion.
-Now, I wondered whether we were strong enough, if we’d ever reach that point and if we did, would a fragment of our love have since gotten lost along the way?
+Now, I wondered whether we were strong enough; if we’d ever reach that fast-approaching point; and if we did, would a fragment of our love have since gotten lost along the way?
 Stagnation could be our nemesis, just as it had been my parents’.

 Snippet from Chapter 2

 Aiden and I were almost married in Tymony’s quaint town center, on a lovely grassy quad before a beautiful stone maiden to bear witness (amongst others).
 Monday, the day before the event, which was three days, four hours and twenty-seven minutes ago, to be exact, and when my three out of town guests—my dad, aunt, and uncle—were meant to arrive, Serafina Strong crashed our blissful prelude.
 After only a few minutes of watching my soon-to-be husband and the lovely Serafina together, my feet might as well have been cryogenically preserved in dry ice.

 “Sera, I know for a fact my grandmother would not interfere in my life like that.
 I know Loren,” Aiden had said coldly, his upper body protectively tensed.
 I listened in a stupor while absently thinking Aiden rarely crossed his arms in front of his chest.

 “Loren didn’t exactly say, ‘Aiden and Emery don’t belong together,’” Sera said, elevating her voice specifically over the words of the supposed quote.
 However, I’d heard the whole sentence.